Eric-FR/F9P_RAWX_Logger/HARDWARE.md

 [RTKLIB](https://rtklibexplorer.wordpress.com/2018/10/26/event-logging-with-rtklib-and-the-u-blox-m8t-receiver/) can be used to export these events.

 Instead of a switch, you can connect the INT pin to a 3.3V logic signal from (e.g.) your UAV camera trigger.
 (The signal must be between 0V and 3.3V.
-Higher voltages will cause permanent damage to the ZED-F9P!)
+Higher voltages will cause permanent damage to the F9P/F9R!)

 ## PCB

+We provide two PCB designs, one for each chip/board.
+[Gerber file format](https://en.wikipedia.org/wiki/Gerber_format).

+PCB for F9P.

 ## Casing